-Cash retained for the purposes of restoration of the land after the end of the licence period is not included within cash resources see note 21.
+Cash retained for the purposes of restoration of the land after the end of the licence period is not included within cash resources and is included in a separate fund see note 21.

 Investments

 Investment in subsidiaries are included at cost less impairment.